vietfood/cs4all-vn/jax-stuff.md

 ## Worked Problems

 Here are some random JAX-related problems.
 I'll add some more later.
 For all of these, you'll need some number of TPUs in a Colab.
-You can use a public Colab with TPUv3 or launch your own internal Colab.
+You can use a public Colab with TPUv2-8.
 From now on, we'll assume you have N devices available.

 **Problem 1:** For the next several parts, we'll let **A** be an array of activations of shape float32[S<sub>X</sub>, D<sub>Y</sub>] with `X * Y = N`.
 Do the following: